bokkypoobah/AigangPresaleContractAudit/audit/README.md

   * [ ] ACTION Review whether there is a need to reassign the AIT contract controller when `PreSale.finalize()` is called.

+* **SAFETY IMPROVEMENT** There is no minimum funding goal and no refunds due if a minimum funding goal is not reached.
+It is far safer to immediately transfer the contributed funds into a multisig, hardware or regular wallet.

+  Currently contributed ETH are accumulated in the crowdsale contract.
+The contract owner (`controller`) has to execute the `PreSale.claimTokens(0)` function to transfer any ETH balances from the crowdsale contract to the owner's account.
+This seems like a half-baked solution, as the contributed ETH should either automatically be transferred into an external wallet (safer), or accumulated in the crowdsale and automatically transferred out to an external wallet when the `PreSale.finalize()` function is called.
+The `PreSale.claimTokens(0)` is an emergency function to extract any tokens or ETH accidentally trapped in the crowdsale contract.

+  * [ ] ACTION Immediately transfer contributed ETH into a multisig, hardware or regular wallet.

 <br />

 <hr />